 The TELAS initiative has now launched a set of internationally benchmarked accreditation standards, criteria and performance measures in its TELAS Framework.
 This Framework is the basis for assessing, assuring, certifying and recognising the quality of online learning.

-The development of the TELAS Framework was guided by four operational phases conducted between 2017 – 2019.
-These included:
+The TELAS Framework was guided by four developmental phases conducted between 2017 and 2021.
+These comprised:

 - Phase 1: A draft accreditation framework was developed through a synthesis of the findings from an extensive literature review.
 This review focused on the indicators for quality in online learning.
 Workshops with senior learning and teaching tertiary education leaders, were conducted across Australia, New Zealand and Singapore to iteratively refine and progress the draft accreditation framework.
 At the end of this phase the first version of the TELAS Framework was conceptualised.